canmom/canmom.github.io/fiction/undefinedbehaviour2.md

 "Mm."
 Violet said.
 "I thought you'd see it that way."

-She rested her head on my shoulder, just like she used to, and I felt myself beginning to cry once more.
+Still holding me in a hug, she rested her chin on my shoulder, just like she used to, and I felt myself beginning to cry once more.

 ---